 Cervical spine decompression is performed in the vast majority of patients from the front and involves removal of the whole disc with overgrown bone.
 Removed disc is than replaced with an artificial cage and bone like material and sometimes reinforced with plate and screws.
 This will cause bone fusion between affected vertebrae.

+Often performed by Radiology consultant or pain consultant as well.
 A nerve root injection is an injection of local anaesthetic and steroid (anti-inflammatory) medication around a nerve in the lower back as it leaves the spine under X-ray guidance.
 Your specialist thinks that the symptoms in your lower back and/or leg are due to irritation of a nerve by a damaged disc or bony spur.
 The aim of the injection is to establish if this nerve is the source of your symptoms and to relieve those symptoms by reducing inflammation around the nerve.
 The procedure is performed under X-ray or CT guidance by a specialist consultant.

+Often performed by pain consultant as well as part of comprehensive pain treatment.
 A facet joint injection may be done to help diagnose the facet joints as the source of the patient’s pain, as well as to provide pain relief.

 Facet joints are pairs of small joints in between the vertebrae in the back of the spine.
 These joints have opposing surfaces of cartilage, which limits friction between the bones.
 The joint is surrounded by a capsule filled with a small amount of synovial fluid.
 The synovial fluid acts as an additional lubricant to reduce friction between bones that rub together.